Size Matters: Large Graph Generation with HiGGs: Experiments

 \subsubsection{Large Graphs}

-We find that BTER produces a reasonable number of connected components, with one far larger than the others, so using the largest component results in the lower number of nodes seen in Table~\ref{tab:aggregate_results}.
+We find that BTER produces a reasonable number of connected components, with using the largest component resulting in the lower number of nodes.
 On whole graph measurements we find that BTER slightly outperforms \method, but not consistently on the same metrics across datasets.
 The exception, where \method produces consistently more realistic distributions than BTER, is when Louvain segmentation is applied.
-Here BTER produces many smaller partitions, indicating many high-modularity groupings of nodes, instead of the smaller number of larger high-modularity groupings produced by the original graphs and \method.
-On both the Cora and Facebook graphs BTER, as expected, produces more realistic clustering coefficient distributions than \method.
+Here BTER produces many smaller partitions, indicating many high-modularity groupings of nodes, instead of the larger groupings produced by the original graphs and \method.
+On both the Cora and Facebook graphs BTER produces more realistic clustering coefficient distributions than \method.
 On these large graphs \method produces nodes with lower clustering coefficients than the original graph and BTER does the opposite.

-Degree distributions produced by \method are much closer to the original on the Cora graph than the Facebook graph, with \method out-performing BTER on the Cora graph, while BTER out-performs \method on the Facebook graph.
+Degree distributions produced by \method are much closer to the original on the Cora graph than the Facebook graph.
 Indeed on the Facebook data \method over-produces high-degree nodes to the extent that the sampled graph's overall density is nearly double that of the original.
 MMD scores on Louvain communities from the Facebook and Cora graphs show stronger performance on a small scale from \method than BTER.
-This is particularly true on the Facebook dataset, where \method communities out-perform BTER communities on all except the distribution of community sizes \footnote{Worth noting is that here the number of BTER communities is far higher which may influence MMD scores.}.
-Visualisation of the communities shows clearly the prioritisation by BTER of clustering coefficients over overall structure.
+This is particularly true on the Facebook dataset, where \method communities out-perform BTER communities on all except the distribution of community sizes Visualisation of the communities shows clearly the prioritisation by BTER of clustering coefficients over overall structure.
 The Spectre MMD score in Table~\ref{tab:mmd_results} confirms these conclusions.